Skip to content

 -H "Authorization: Bearer YOUR_API_KEY"

-When status is completed, you can fetch chart-ready Benford data as JSON or create an export.
+When status is completed, you can fetch chart-ready Benford and LTD data as JSON or create an export.
+The run record includes ltdConfig when Last Two Digits was enabled (decimal places, dollar vs count, exclusion threshold).

 5. Get Benford results (JSON)